 The Bank's Pillar 2 capital requirements are reviewed formally at least annually, and additional reviews are undertaken in the intervening periods if management become aware of a material issue or deviation.
-The Bank's Pillar 2 requirements take account of additional capital amounts required to support future growth.
+The Bank's Pillar 2 requirements take into account capital required to support future growth.